vernonclarke/Day_R_analysis/README.md

 This method is somewhat akin to R's Type 1 method for calculating quantiles, also known as the "inverted empirical distribution function."

-The `quantile` function in R with the option `type=1` in R's default `boxplot`, the applied method is close to, but not exactly the same as, Tukey's original method for hinges.
+The `quantile` function in R with the option `type=1` in R's default `boxplot`, the applied method is close to, but not exactly the same as, Tukey's original 'hinge' method.

-`GraphPad Prism` default seems to calculate quartiles using the method that is commonly taught, which corresponds to "Type 7" in R's quantile() function
+`GraphPad Prism` default seems to calculate quartiles using the method that is commonly taught, which corresponds to 'Type 7' in R's `quantile` function

 ### Summary

 **The native R function, `boxplot` calculates whisker-and-box plots based on Tukey's original 'hinges' method by calling `stats::fivenum`**

-**The function `custom_boxplot` calculates quartiles using R function `quantile()`.
+**The function `custom_boxplot` calculates quartiles using R function `quantile`.
 This can be set to type = 1 to 9**

-**The default in `custom_boxplot` is type = 6 which should produce similar results to `GraphPad Prism`; for results closer (but not identical) Tukey's 'hinges' method / R's nativen `boxplot`, set type = 1**
+**The default in `custom_boxplot` is type = 6 which should produce similar results to `GraphPad Prism`; for results closer (but not identical) to Tukey's 'hinges' method / R's native `boxplot`, set type = 1**

-	#     notes on random mixed effects model
+**Linear Regression** is performed using the package `lmer`.
+The function determines whether the data is singular.
+If not then it fits by random mixed effects model.
+In `lmer` terminology, the formula for this is **y ~ x + (1|s)**.
+This formula specifies how the dependent variable 'y' is modeled in relation to the independent (or fixed-effect) predictor variable 'x' and the random effect of the subject 's'.

-	#     y ~ x + (1|s):
+### Random Mixed Effects Model
-	#     formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s
+**y ~ x + (1|s)**: the formula specifies how the dependent variable y is modeled in relation to the predictor variable x and the random effect of the subject s.

-	#     y: This is the dependent variable you are trying to model or predict.
+1. y: This is the dependent variable you are trying to model or predict.
-	#     ~: The tilde separates the dependent variable from the independent variables and random effects.
+2. ~: The tilde separates the dependent variable from the independent variables and random effects.
-	#     x: This is the independent (or fixed-effect) variable.
+3. x: This is the independent (or fixed-effect) variable.
 The model will estimate how y varies with x.
-	#     +: The plus sign indicates that you are including more terms in the model.
+4. +: The plus sign indicates that you are including more terms in the model.
-	#     (1|s): This is a random intercept for subject s.
+5. (1|s): This is a random intercept for subject s.
 In other words, each subject is allowed to have its own baseline value of y that is randomly distributed around the overall mean of y.